timihendrix33/session-3/readme.md

 Today we continue to work with NPM, responsive design and start looking at Expressjs - exploring some of its capabilities.

 ##Homework
-* add Express to your homework project
+* download this repo and review the steps below
-* upload a repo to github
+* upload a finished version to github

 ##NPM Review